kirilligum/fevm-deskilne/readme.md

-# Deskilne
+# Switch

-App for distributed connection making
+decentralized network for creators and builders with JSON resume on IPFS and smart contract for referral tokenomics

 # Developers
 start by cloning the repository